You can also install plain osquery on your hosts and connect to Fleet using osquery's

 /etc/osquery/fleet.flags.
 If you've deployed the appropriate osquery flags to that path, you could simply launch osquery via:

-Ensure that paths to files in the flag file are absolute, and not quoted.
-For example in
+When using a flag file on Windows, make sure that file paths in the flag file are absolute and not quoted.
+For example, in

 --tls_server_certs=C:\Program Files\osquery\fleet.pem --enroll_secret_path=C:\Program Files\osquery\secret.txt

 The following is a strategy for migrating a plain osquery deployment.
 Unlike plain osquery, Fleet's osquery installer supports the automatic updating of osquery on your hosts so that you don't have to deploy a new package for every new osquery release.

 fleetctl package --type [pkg|msi|deb|rpm] --fleet-url [fleet-hostname:port] --enroll-secret [secret]

 fleet.pem), also include this in the generated package with